TrellixVulnTeam/swahilipython_SCMU/Doc/library/heapq.rst

 .. function:: merge(*iterables, key=None, reverse=False)

-   Merge multiple sorted inputs into a single sorted output (for example, merge timestamped entries from multiple log files).
+   Merge multiple sorted inputs into a single sorted output (for example, merge timestamped entries kutoka multiple log files).
 Returns an :term:`iterator` over the sorted values.

    Similar to ``sorted(itertools.chain(*iterables))`` but returns an iterable, does